Limnoria/Limnoria-doc/develop/architecture.rst

 .. note::

    This document is a work in progress and is still incomplete.
-   As usual, feel free to ask any questions in #limnoria @ freenode.
+   As usual, feel free to ask any questions in #limnoria @ Libera.

 Main loop and drivers
 =====================